-Because I’m a part of several sales and marketing teams, I learn a great deal about what works and what doesn’t for smaller industrial manufacturers.
+Because I oversee marketing for several client sales and marketing teams, I learn a great deal about what works and what doesn’t for smaller industrial manufacturers.

 In fact, without these three factors, you won’t succeed, no matter how much marketing you do.

-Having a strategy and goals that everyone understands and is focused on makes our job much easier.
-We’re not guessing at things and can set KPIs and the tactics needed to achieve the goals while meeting the client’s budget and timeline.
+Having a strategy and goals that everyone understands and is focused on makes my job much easier.
+I’m not guessing at things and can set KPIs, and the tactics needed to achieve the goals, while meeting the client’s budget and timeline.

-When we first begin working with a client, the expectation is leads or inquiries will begin coming in super fast.
-Usually, we’ve completely rebuilt the website and maybe redesigned the logo.
-We’ve set marketing KPIs — and everyone is super excited.
+When I first begin working with a client, the expectation is leads or inquiries will come in super fast.
+This is due to pent up excitement.
+We’ve completely rebuilt the website, refined the brand and messaging, and have set marketing KPIs.
+Everyone is ready to work.

-I love the initial excitement — but unfortunately, it takes time for stuff to happen.
-After several weeks or months, the energy begins to deflate.
+I love this initial excitement, but unfortunately, it takes time for stuff to happen.
+I use my spin class analogy: You have to get the flywheel turning.
+When results trickle in slowly, energy begins to deflate.

-Our role is to keep you on track and help you drown out the noise.
-Instead of focusing on the sugar high of “impressions” and marketing hype, we focus on conversions — aka inquiries: contact form submissions, email, phone calls, and e-comm sales.
+My role is to keep you on track and help you drown out the noise.
+Instead of focusing on the sugar high of “impressions” and marketing hype, I keep you focused on conversions — aka inquiries: contact form submissions, email, phone calls, and e-comm sales — and the quality of your leads.

-We listen to you and ask lots of questions.
-We adjust here, and make a change there based on your feedback and analytics data.
+I listen to you and ask lots of questions.
+My team and I adjust here, and make a change there, based on your feedback and analytics data.

-If something absolutely isn’t working, we’ll try something else — but we’ll ensure it’s still aligned with your goals and brand.
-We’ll push back if needed.
+If something absolutely isn’t working, I’ll try something else — but will first ensure it’s aligned with your goals and brand.
+I do push back if needed.

-We also fix anything we notice that’s broken; for example, one client had issues with Shopify and how the products were appearing on mobile.
+My team and I will also fix anything we notice that’s broken; for example, one client had issues with Shopify and how the products were appearing on mobile.
+We used Matomo and its Session Recording tool to watch how people used the shopping cart and made adjustments.
+(See “Matomo Analytics: A Game Changer for HIM.”)

 The following chart shows the results of consistent marketing in terms of website conversions (or top of funnel).
 The client saw a 72% increase in inquiries from when we started tracking in 2021 to end of year 2024.
 In fact, 2024 was their best year ever.